9 Different Types of Geckos in Australia

 This gecko has one of the strangest tails in the animal kingdom.
 The tail is round with something that resembles a knob sticking out of it.

-These geckos are quite new to the pet industry so that they can be quite expensive.
-They require only basic care, so even a novice can take care of them with a little extra research.
+These geckos are quite new to the pet industry, so they can be expensive.
+They require only basic care, so even a novice can care for them with some extra research.

 2. Common House Geckos